eugenetangkj/tp/docs/DeveloperGuide.md

    **Expected**: A new internship entry is successfully added.
 The new internship entry will have company name `Visa`, role `Software Engineer`, status `New`, deadline of application `2023-03-01`, comment `Considering to apply`, and tag `Payment`.
-The right UI panel displays the information for this new internship entry, and a success message is displayed in the Results Display.
+The View Panel displays the information for this new internship entry, and a success message is displayed in the Results Display.